lucasmaystre/choix/docs/data.rst

 Top-1 lists
 -----------

-Another case arises when the data consist of choices of *one* item over *several* other items.
-We call this type of data *top-1 list*.
+Another case arises when the data consist of choices of one item out of a set containing *several* other items.
+We call these *top-1 lists*.
 Compared to pairwise comparisons, this type of data is no longer restricted to comparing only two items: comparisons can involve sets of alternatives of any size between 2 and ``n_items``.
 We denote the outcome "item :math:`i` is chosen over